Youngson History, Family Crest & Coats of Arms

 - Margt.
 Youngson, aged 49, who settled in America from Aberdeen, in 1900

-- George Youngson, aged 26, who emigrated to the United States from Liverpool, in 1904
+- George Youngson, aged 26, who immigrated to the United States from Liverpool, in 1904

 - Margaret Youngson, aged 50, who landed in America from Aberdeen, Scotland, in 1908

-- William Youngson, aged 50, who emigrated to the United States from Aberdeen, Scotland, in 1908
+- William Youngson, aged 50, who immigrated to the United States from Aberdeen, Scotland, in 1908

 - Wm.
 Youngson, aged 52, who landed in America from Aberdeen, Scotland, in 1909